-I work on musicinformationretrieval.com, a collection of educational material related to music information retrieval.
+I created and maintain musicinformationretrieval.com, a collection of educational material related to music information retrieval.

 Since 2011, I have taught the annual workshop on music information retrieval at the Center for Computer Research in Music and Acoustics (CCRMA) at Stanford University.

 I play the violin.
 For more, including recordings, visit Music.

 I was born and raised in New Jersey, USA.

 I received a Ph.
 D. in Electrical Engineering from the University of Maryland, College Park.
 I researched music information retrieval and digital image forensics as a member of the Signals and Information Group.
 My advisor was K. J. Ray Liu.

 In 2011, I joined Imagine Research as a research engineer and U. S. National Science Foundation postdoctoral fellow.
 In 2012, Imagine Research was acquired by iZotope, maker of Emmy Award-winning audio production and enhancement software.
 I helped iZotope develop MediaMined, a search engine for general sounds including music, speech, and environmental sounds.